-Our rank order list in the NRMP is based on a combination of academic scores and grades, your letters, personal statement, and your interview.
-We do not require nor do we encourage the expense of second visits, but we can arrange a second look if you would like to see the daily mechanics of our program in more detail.
+Our rank order list in the NRMP is based on a combination of academic scores and grades, an applicant’s recommendation letters, personal statement, and interview.
+We do not require, nor do we encourage, the expense of second visits, but we can arrange a second look if an applicant would like to see the daily mechanics of our program in more detail.

 No, but if you have worked closely with your Chair in a clinical or research setting, it would be appropriate to include a letter from him/her.